November 3rd 2020

 Condoms are the only type of contraception that will protect you against both pregnancy and Sexually Transmitted Infections (STIs).

-You can get condoms that are worn on the penis and condoms that are worn inside the vagina (femidoms).
+You can get condoms that are worn on the penis, such as those made by HANX, and condoms that are worn inside the vagina (femidoms).

 They are sometimes referred to as ‘barrier’ methods because they provide a barrier between you and your partner’s genitals.